 Join us and become part of the journey.

 Together, we can change the lives of millions of people with disabilities.

 What drives our strategy

-While the world is making progress in tackling poverty, people with disabilities are being left behind.
+While the world is making progress in tackling poverty, persons with disabilities are being left behind.
 CBM’s strategy is driven by stark facts:

 - More than one billion people globally have a disability.

-- 80% of people with disabilities live in developing countries.
+- 80% of persons with disabilities live in developing countries.